Xydroc-IO/YaP-Switch-Manager/README.md

 - **Pillow** (>=9.0.0): Image processing for icons
 - **pystray** (>=0.19.0): System tray support (Linux)

+Note: All packages are automatically installed when using the dependency installer script.

 ### System Packages (Linux)

 - Python 3.7+ with Tkinter